lmr97/letterboxd_get_list/README.md

 Additional notes about output formatting:

+* After Title and Year, the columns are arranged alphabetically (see example below)
 * For ranked lists, the rank is added as the first column.
 For non-ranked lists, this column is omitted.
 * For films where a given attribute is not found on the page, the program writes "Not listed" in that cell (it does not crash).
 * If an attribute has multiple values to it (e.g. the film has 3 directors), each element in that attribute will be separated by a `;`.
 In the case of casting, the key-value pairs (see `get_casting()` heading below) will be separated by a semicolon as well, with the key separated from the value by a colon as is convention.